rschristopher/rschristopher.github.io/src/pow/sovereignty/level-2.md

 - [Avalon Nano 3S](https://mineshop.eu/) (~6 TH/s)
 - [NerdQaxe++](https://solosatoshi.com/) (~4.8 TH/s)

-These devices draw minimal electricity and are plug-and-play.

 !!! info "Setup Instructions"
     1. Power on the ASIC miner and connect to its initial interface (often via WiFi hotspot or USB).
     2. Configure network settings to join your home WiFi (or Ethernet).